ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 the place i/we get kashmiri tea from is closing down :( today was the last day. gotta find another place i guess

+https://drive.google.com/file/d/1xa9vznNRBi5VAolnICKcRBggEEmbGrlk/view?usp=share_link i dunno what i meant by this lol, from this morning/afternoon 😂

 ------------------
 # Oct
 ------------------